emaildano/admin-collapse-subpages/readme.txt

 == Description ==

-Simple plugin that allows you to collapse subpages in the Pages admin list.
-Especially helpful if you have a ton of pages.
+Simple plugin that allows you to collapse subpages in the Pages admin list also for custom post types that are heirarchial.
+Especially helpful if you have a ton of pages /cpt's with heiararchial set to true.
 It uses a cookie to save the expand/collapse status of your pages.

 This is loosely based on Collapse Sub-Pages by Dan Dietz, which broke with the 3.0 upgrade due to UI changes and hasn't been updated.
 I've had to rewrite the jQuery to make it work with 3.x versions.